lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 *  C (MIC checked): C is a 1-bit field.
 This field is used in the ACK packets to report the outcome of the MIC check, i.e. whether the reassembled packet was correctly received or not.

 *  Retransmission Timer.
 It is used by a fragment sender after the transmission of a window to detect a transmission error  of the ACK corresponding to this window.
-Depending on the reliability option, it will lead to a request for an ACK retransmission (in ACK-Always mode) or it will trigger the transmission of the next window (in ACK-on-error mode).
+Depending on the reliability mode, it will lead to a request for an ACK retransmission (in ACK-Always mode) or it will trigger the transmission of the next window (in ACK-on-error mode).
 The duration of this timer is not defined in this document and must be defined in the corresponding technology documents (e.g. technology-specific profiles).

 *  Inactivity Timer.
 This timer is used by a fragment receiver to take action when there is a problem in the transmission of fragments.
 Such a problem could be detected by the receiver not getting a single fragment during a given period of time or not getting a given number of packets in a given period of time.
 When this happens, an Abort message will be sent.
 Initially, and each time a fragment is received, the timer is reinitialized.
 The duration of this timer is not defined in this document and must be defined in the specific technology document (e.g. technology-specific profiles).